-- 1 The company's name is Theatre Lab Company (and in this document it is called the Charity). - 2 The Charity's registered office is to be situated in England. - 3 The Charity's objects (the Objects) are to advance public education by developing public appreciation of the arts and by improving public access to, and the quality of, the arts, and in particular but not exclusively by contemporary Greek theatre.
+- 1. The name of the company is The Oxford Health Alliance Vision 2020 (and in this document it is called the Charity. - 2.
+The Charity's registered office is to be situated in England. - 3.
+The Charity's objects (the Objects) are: - 3.1 the promotion of health and prevention of disease and in particular the Four Diseases, being cardiovascular disease, diabetes, chronic lung disease and cancer, resulting from the inherent health risks in tobacco, physical activity and poor diet (the Three Risks).